Department of Computer Science--Assistant Professor Tenure-Track Faculty Positions

 If you are interested in joining the Mason family take a look at our current opportunities and catch some Mason spirit at jobs.gmu.edu/!

 Special Instructions to Applicants:

-For full consideration, applicants must apply for position number F105Az at http://jobs.gmu.edu/; complete and submit the online application; and upload a statement of professional goals including your perspective on teaching and research (to attach as 'Other Doc'), a complete C.V. with publications, and the names of three professional references.
-The review of applications will begin February 1, 2017, and continue until the position is filled.
+For full consideration applicants must apply for position number F196Az at http://jobs.gmu.edu/; complete and submit the online application; and a complete C.V. with publications, statement of teaching interests, statement of research interests, and the names of three professional references.
+The review of applications will begin January 15, 2018, and continue until the position is filled.

 George Mason University is an equal opportunity/affirmative action employer, committed to promoting inclusion and equity in its community.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, gender identity, sexual orientation, national origin, disability, or protected veteran status.

 About George Mason University